Having a media kit is essential for all creatives, but do you know what it should include?

 Whether you're a blogger, Youtuber, photographer, writer, social media star or content creator, you will have no doubt received an email or message from a brand that wants to work with you.
 When you get this point (whether on purpose or by accident) and your platform is receiving lots of attention from advertisers, it's time to start putting your media kit together!

 There are a number of ways that brands and work with influencers, so you are bound to see a number of different, unique and creative (and some not so much) opportunities land in your inbox, from contra strategies (product in exchange for mention) and affiliate programs to paid collaborations and sponsored ambassador programs.
 But before any of these things go ahead, marketers will request a media kit.
-If you're wondering what a media kit is, think of it as your digital resume that highlights your platform and brand, and why markets should work with you.

 Include all your social media accounts, such as Instagram, Twitter and Facebook and your followings on each platform.
 If you're on Pinterest, Youtube, Tumblr or SnapChat, include them too!
 This will give marketers a quick idea of your social media reach with your readers (the people that are likely in their target market) and ensure you are a right fit for their KPI's.

 Sharing your website stats in your media kit is a great way to showcase the audience you have access to.
 This reinforces to marketers that your audience follows and keeps track of what’s going on within your organisation.
 It’s important to include figures such as your bounce rate, page views and duration of visitors in this kit, as they are potential determining factors in collaborations.
 We recommend using Google Analytics to retrieve this data.

 So, you’ve jumped on google analytics and you have NO idea what you’re looking at?
 Fear not, you’re not the first person to do so, and you’re not in over your head, you just need a little help identifying what all the data means.